adolfomunoz/fun/README.md

 ## What this library does not do
 As oposed to Haskell, this library does not do:
 * Pattern matching
-* Full type checking (we would need [concepts](https://en.wikipedia.org/wiki/Concepts_%28C%2B%2B%29) for that.
+* Full type checking (we would need [concepts](https://en.wikipedia.org/wiki/Concepts_%28C%2B%2B%29) for that).
 Right now type error report consists of:
     * Huge unreadable C++ template errors.
     * Some static asserts here and there for better error reporting.
 * Lazy evaluation of everything (just of the lists that are returned by our implemented functions)